chiaracoetzee/edx_data_scripts/README.md

-edx_data_scripts
+edX data scripts
 ================

-Scripts for importing and analyzing data dumps from edX.
+Scripts for importing and analyzing data dumps from edX, provided to partner universities.

+load_data.py: Loads .sql dumps into a local MySQL database.
+Depends on table_data.txt.